 Contact Clegg’s for Mosquito Control

 As you may be aware, Smoke deters mosquitoes.
 There are numerous methods for repelling mosquitoes in your backyard, but Smoke is probably the most effective.
 If you are being overwhelmed by mosquitoes on your property, there is most likely a bigger problem at hand.
-If you believe that you have a mosquito infestation, contact Clegg’s Pest Control Below for a free inspection!
+If you believe that you have an infestation and need mosquito control services, contact Clegg’s Pest Control for a free inspection!